-If you were injured in a car accident and the other party was uninsured, you may be concerned about whether you will be compensated for your injuries.
+If you were injured in a car accident and the other party was uninsured, you may wonder if you can receive compensation.
 If the other driver does not have the money to pay for your damages, do you have the right to file a lawsuit?
 What are your other options?

 Laborde Earles Injury Lawyers takes on cases involving uninsured drivers.
-We provide legal representation for victims who were impacted by another driver’s negligence.
-We believe that an injured person should not have to pay for someone else’s mistake.
-Contact our law firm today and discuss your case with us.
+An Alexandria uninsured car accident lawyer from our team can provide legal representation for victims who suffered injuries due to another driver’s negligence.
+We believe an injured person should not have to pay for someone else’s mistake.

 What You Need to Know About Auto Insurance Laws in Louisiana

-According to the Louisiana Department of Insurance, all vehicle owners are required to carry minimum liability coverage on any vehicle or risk facing stiff penalties (such as fines or having their car impounded).
+According to the Louisiana Department of Insurance (LDI), all vehicle owners must carry minimum liability coverage on any vehicle or risk facing stiff penalties (such as fines or having their car impounded).
 The required minimum amounts for liability coverage include:

 - Bodily injury liability coverage: $15,000 per person/$30,000 per accident